zluo16/react-jsx-lab-web-051517/README.md

 2. This component should contain a title with the text `The world's coolest webpage`.
 3. This component should also contain _two_ instances of the `FillerText` component.

+## Note
+In JSX, all tags must close.
+A good example of where this can cause problems is the `<input>` tag.
+Writting the tag like this will throw an error if you're not following it somewhere with a `</input>`.
+More often than not though, you don't need to put anything in between the opening and closing input tags.
+When that's the case, you can just use a self closing tag like this: `<input />`

 ## Resources
 - [Webpack][Webpack]
 - [Babel](http://babeljs.io/)